-PHAR 1001 - ANNUAL ASSESSMENT (0:0:0)
+PHAR 1001 - ANNUAL ASSESSMENT (FTRAD)

 The School continually assesses student progression toward degree attainment and provides evaluation of quality of our curriculum.
-This 4-year, longitudinal process is designed to assess student knowledge, skills, and behaviors necessary for successful performance of the School's 10 terminal outcomes.
-The process consists of course-embedded assessments and other standardized testing.
-The School uses the Pharmacy Curriculum Outcomes Assessment (PCOA), developed by the National Association of Boards of Pharmacy, as its primary standardized assessment tool.
-The PCOA assesses an individual student's knowledge in four primary areas: 1) basic biomedical sciences, 2) pharmaceutical sciences, 3) Social, behavioral, and administrative pharmacy sciences, and 4) clinical sciences.
+This 4-year, longitudinal process includes global assessments designed to assess student knowledge, skills, and behaviors necessary for successful performance of the School's 10 terminal outcomes.
+The process consists of assessment data from ACPE designated competencies compiled from course-embedded assessments (refered to as "by-domain assessment") and other standardized testing.
+The School uses the internally administered Drug Knowledge Assessment, and an internally administred skills assessment, referred to as an OSCE to evaluate knowledge and skills in the Pre-APPE curriculum.
+By the 4th professional year, completion degree requirements, such as the Co-curricular activities, and the Essentials for Pharmacy Practice series, is also assessed as part of this global assessment program.